 Here’s an overview of how the balance transfer process worked the first time we used this approach.

 Step One: I opened a new Chase credit card to consolidate our existing credit card debt.
 The card we opened is no longer available.
-But it was similar to the current offer on the Citi® Diamond Preferred® Card: 0% introductory APR for the first 21 billing cycles on purchases and balance transfers.
+But it had an offer for 0% introductory APR for the first 21 billing cycles on purchases and balance transfers.
+See what balance transfer offers are available now.

 Step Two: Next, I called the card issuer to initiate the balance transfers.
 We wanted to transfer approximately $14,000 to the new credit card.
 The account featured a 2% balance transfer fee.
 So, it cost around $280 to move our debt.